syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### renderingBegin
 {:#events:renderingbegin}

-Fires before report rendering is completed.If you want to perform any operation before the rendering of report,you can make use of the renderingBegin event.
+Fires before completing the report rendering process.
+To perform any operation before rendering the report, use the renderingBegin event.

 <table class="params">
 <thead>